-Every year, Technovation challenges 10- to 18-year-old girls to build a business plan and mobile app that will address a community problem.
-Since 2009, over 15,000 girls have participated from more than 100 countries.
+Every year, Technovation challenges girls from 10 to 18 years of age to build a business plan and mobile app that will address a community problem.
+Since 2009, more than 15,000 girls have participated from more than 100 countries.

 Working in teams of up to five girls, supported by mentors, students go through four stages of launching a mobile app startup, inspired by the principles of design thinking:

 Ideation — Identify a problem in the community

 Entrepreneurship — Build a business plan to launch the app

 Over 12 weeks, teams with one to five members, along with a mentor, learn how to develop a concept for an application addressing an issue or need identified in their community, map out a business plan, and create a prototype app — all while learning the basics of marketing and programming.

 Ideally, all girls on a team should either be in the same middle school or same high school.
 They should have a sponsoring teacher, who can facilitate organizing the team.